 Cold email conversion rates in B2B typically range from 0.2% to 2%.
 Hit 2% and you're doing well.
 Hit 5%?
 That's exceptional — and it usually means your list segmentation and personalization are both dialed in.

 But those averages hide a huge gap.
 A generic blast to "nurses" might get you a 12% open rate.
 A segmented campaign to cardiac care nurses in Texas, with a subject line referencing their specific pain point?
 30%+ is realistic.
 The list quality and segmentation do most of the heavy lifting.
-AB test your subject lines, go mobile-first (nurses check email on their phones between patients), and — here's one most people skip — personalize by specialty.
-A NICU nurse and an ER nurse live in different worlds.
-Talk to them accordingly.

 Staying Compliant: CAN-SPAM & GDPR for Nurse Lists

-Quick compliance rundown — because this part isn't optional and getting it wrong is expensive.
+Quick compliance rundown — because this part isn't optional, and getting it wrong is expensive.

 CAN-SPAM (US): Every commercial email needs clear sender identification, a functioning opt-out mechanism, and your physical mailing address.
 No misleading subject lines.
 Honor unsubscribe requests within 10 business days.
-Not complicated, but a shocking number of marketers skip the basics.
+Not complicated — but a shocking number of marketers skip the basics.
 For a deeper breakdown, check this guide on cold email compliance.

 GDPR (if you're targeting EU-based nurses): Stricter rules around consent and data processing.
-You need a legitimate interest basis or explicit consent.
+You need a legitimate-interest basis or explicit consent.
 Document everything.

-HIPAA awareness: This trips people up.
+HIPAA awareness: This one trips people up.
 HIPAA protects patient health information — not nurse business contact details.
 Sending a cold email to a nurse's work address about a staffing opportunity is not a HIPAA violation.
 Accessing or using patient data to build your list absolutely is.
 Don't confuse marketing data with clinical data.

 FAQ — Nurse Email Lists